csg-utulsa/.github/portfolio/LevelDesigner.md

 ### B) Required Written Info
 - [ ] **Level Name + 1–2 Sentence Description:** Purpose of the level and intended player experience.
+- [ ] **Story & Gameplay Intent (1–2 Sentences):** What the player should feel or discover, and how gameplay mechanics support the narrative.
 - [ ] **Target Platform / Genre:** Indicate where the level would be used (PC, console, VR, mobile).
 - [ ] **Player Capacity / Scale Notes:** Map dimensions, expected number of players (if multiplayer), or approximate traversal times.
 - [ ] **Software Used:** Tools (Blender, Unreal, Unity, World Machine, etc.).